neffo/bing-wallpaper-gnome-extension/README.md

 ## TODO

 * add more languages (#14) - [please help if you can](https://github.com/neffo/bing-wallpaper-gnome-extension/issues/14)
-* add user features requests
+* add user features requests - [lots have already been implemented](https://github.com/neffo/bing-wallpaper-gnome-extension/issues?q=is%3Aissue+label%3Aenhancement+is%3Aclosed)

 ## Known Issues